tyden46/MR_BETA/README.md

 Scripts associated with the tool MR BETA: Metagenomic Reassignment based on Bias Estimation of Taxonomic Abundance
 </br> </br>
 ## Tutorial </br>
-The following steps have been designed to run on Pegasus, a high performace computing environment available at The George Washington University.
+The following steps have been designed to run on Pegasus (a high performace computing environment available at The George Washington University) and on a local machine that has RStudio installed.
 Similar steps can likely be followed on most high performance computing environments that use bash. </br> </br>
 ### Step 1: </br>
 Install miniconda in your local directory: https://docs.conda.io/en/latest/miniconda.html </br>
 Miniconda will allow you to seemlessly install other packages you will need.
 It will also help manage dependencies. </br> </br>